 - When it's in Trouble: Leaves wilt, growth is stunted, mold grows on leaves, foliage develops splotches or squiggly lines, leaves yellow

-- When it's Thriving: Grows healthy green leaves 3 to 4 feet tall, and in the second year, it should have a red to green stalk that grows 6 to 8 feet tall and develops large, lacy green or yellow flowers
+- When it's Thriving: Grows healthy green leaves 2 to 3 feet long, and in the second year, it should have a red to green stalk that grows 6 to 8 feet tall, which develops large, lacy green or yellow flowers

 Starting Angelica From Seed

 The best way to start angelica is with freshly harvested seeds, as these will increase germination rates and seedling viability.
-If you don't have access to a living angelica plant in order to get fresh seeds, though, you can purchase them, but you'll want to plant extra seeds to ensure you achieve high enough germination rates.
-This is also the case if you chose not to plant your seeds when they are fresh in late summer or early fall and instead store them to plant in early spring.
+If you don't have access to a living angelica plant in order to get fresh seeds, though, you can purchase them, but you'll want to sow extra seeds to ensure you achieve high-enough germination rates.
+This is also the case if you chose not to plant your seeds when they were fresh in late summer or early fall and instead stored them to sow in early spring.

 For best results with stored seeds, you'll need to do heavy stratification (essentially recreating a seed's natural environment) to prepare the seeds for growth.
 Start by refrigerating the seeds a few weeks before planting.
-For fresh seeds, you can plant immediately or refrigerate for up to a week before planting.
+For fresh seeds, you can sow them immediately or refrigerate for up to a week before sowing.
 Start plants in small pots so they can be transplanted as seedlings.

 Sow seeds by gently pressing them into the surface of the soil.
 Do not cover them with soil, as angelica seeds require light to germinate.
 Maintain moist soil until germination, which will be around 30 days.
 Because the plants do best with fluctuating temperatures, seed pots usually do best outside but be sure to bring them inside if you're expecting a freeze.
 If you must keep them inside, place pots in a sunny location, ideally with temperatures that are above 60 degrees Fahrenheit.